NEWSFLASH!

 Source: https://www.youtube.com/watch?v=4Zsp4iRAGtc

-Babette Rothschild: Hierarchy of Trauma Responses
+Babette Rothschild: Hierarchy Of Trauma Responses

 The second trauma expert that came to mind for me was Babette Rothschild.
 Babette is a trained psychotherapist and body psychotherapist based in the United States.
 Like Peter Levine, she specialises in the field of trauma and particularly on the bodily responses to it.
 She has written an excellent book called ‘The Body Remembers‘, which I found incredibly useful when processing the disabling overwhelm of early bodily trauma.